 Do you remember your first crush?
-Our writers take a potentially embarrassing trip down memory lane to relive the joy and pain of their first loves.
+Our writers take a potentially embarrassing trip down memory lane to relive the joy and pain of their first times.

 My first bout of romantic love will be forever trapped flatly within two dimensions – which, I’ve since learnt, is probably right bang smack where romantic love belongs.

 You see, Dimitri, my first and thoroughly unreciprocating sweetheart, was a cartoon character.
 Built of storyboards, ink and roguish charm, he was the romantic lead in the 1997 animated feature film Anastasia – a tale (very) loosely based on the fall of the Romanov dynasty and the rise of Communism in Russia.
 And I do mean loosely.